-- 1. For Q2-23 LTM, amortization of intangibles includes non-cash impairment charges of (i) \$5.1 million recognized in Q2-23, related to the fair value of management contracts of certain funds in connection with lower than expected future fee revenue generated from these funds, (ii) \$7.8 million recognized in Q1-23, related to the rebranding of Ares SSG to Ares Asia and discontinued the ongoing use of the SSG trade name, and (iii) \$181.6 million recognized in Q3-22, related to rebranding of our secondaries group as Ares Secondaries and discontinued the ongoing use of the Landmark trade name, and fair value of management contracts in connection with lower than expected FPAUM. - 2.
-For Q2-23 LTM and 2022, equity compensation expense was attributable to the following: (i) IPO awards and other non-recurring awards of \$55.6 million and \$50.8 million, respectively; (ii) annual bonus awards of \$65.7 million and \$55.7 million, respectively; and (iii) annual discretionary awards of \$107.3 million and \$93.9 million, respectively. - 3.
-Represents contingent obligations (earnouts) recorded in connection with the acquisition of Landmark, Black Creek and Infrastructure Debt that are recorded as compensation expense. - 4.
-Represents a component of the purchase price from realized performance income associated with one-time contingent consideration with the Black Creek acquisition.
-100% of the realized performance income earned in 2021 is presented in incentive fees reported of which 50% is included on an unconsolidated basis.
+- 1. For Q3-23 LTM, amortization of intangibles includes non-cash impairment charges of: (i) \$65.9 million recognized in Q3-23, primarily related to the fair value of certain client relationships from Landmark in connection with lower expected FPAUM in a certain private equity secondaries fund from existing investors; (ii) \$5.1 million recognized in Q2-23, related to the fair value of management contracts of certain funds in connection with lower than expected future fee revenue generated from these funds; and (iii) \$7.8 million recognized in Q1-23, related to the rebranding of Ares SSG to Ares Asia and discontinued the ongoing use of the SSG trade name.
+For 2022, amortization of intangibles includes non-cash impairment charges of \$181.6 million recognized in Q3-22, related to rebranding of our secondaries group as Ares Secondaries and discontinued the ongoing use of the Landmark trade name, and fair value of management contracts in connection with lower than expected FPAUM. - 2.
+For Q3-23 LTM and 2022, equity compensation expense was attributable to the following: (i) IPO awards and other non-recurring awards of \$58.5 million and \$50.8 million, respectively; (ii) annual bonus awards of \$69.9 million and \$55.7 million, respectively; and (iii) annual discretionary awards of \$114.1 million and \$93.9 million, respectively. - 3.
+Represents contingent obligations (earnouts) recorded in connection with the acquisition of Landmark, Black Creek and Infrastructure Debt that are recorded as - 4.
+Represents a component of the purchase price from realized performance income associated with one-time contingent consideration recorded in connection with the Black Creek acquisition.
+100% of the realized performance income earned in 2021 is presented in incentive fees reported in accordance with GAAP, of which 50% is included on an unconsolidated basis.